The Mesopotamian Blues: musings on Sumerian colour values

 Blue

-I have a problem with using modern words when talking about ancient topics.
+I have a problem with using modern language when talking about ancient topics.
 Admittedly it is impossible to write a coherent article in English without using words specific to my language.
 However, that being said, the foremost problem that I have is the outcome of studying a foolish amount of dead languages (and a couple of live ones).
 So that, as a result, I am only too well aware that you cannot translate single words directly across cultures.

 Different cultures and their languages frame language differently.
 They don’t just frame it differently, they have whole different meaning ranges for words that a modern dictionary might arbitrarily choose to translate one on one, or provide three similies for.
 This is particularly problematic for abstract or quasi-abstract concepts.
 After all, a concrete noun like ‘cow’ is more or less a large female mammal with horns in any language, although subtleties might vary.
-However, concepts like colour, that is an idea imposed on a mechanical perception of the human retina are entirely subjective and culturally specific.
+However, concepts like colour, that is an idea imposed on a perception of the human eye are entirely subjective and culturally specific.

 Copenhagen museum.
 Image A. Sinclair.

-One of my personal gripes that will inspire lengthy rants at the computer on a Sunday night is related to ancient colour and the debate about colour values in the ancient Near East.
-So before we even approach the vocabulary and issues relating to this topic, it is important for me to emphasise that by using contemporary English words for colour, like red, blue or yellow, we are already on very shaky ground.
-And by using these words we are imposing modern values on another culture and language, while simultaneously pushing the audience reading our work into narrow thinking without even introducing the linguistic issues.
+So, before we even approach the vocabulary and issues relating to this topic, it is important for me to emphasise that by using contemporary English words for colour, like red, blue or yellow, we are already on very shaky ground.
+And by using these words we are imposing our values on another culture and language, while simultaneously pushing the audience reading our work into narrow thinking without even introducing the linguistic issues.

 Therefore, I would like you to adjust your thinking away from a world where shades of colour have been completely deconstructed by post-industrial studies of pigment and dyes.
 The modern rules of colour theory do not apply to pre-industrial cultures.
-This means that I want you to set aside the basic idea that all colour consists of a hue-wheel involving red ‒ orange ‒ yellow ‒ green ‒ blue ‒ purple in gradations depending on mixture and saturation.
+This means that I want you to set aside the idea that all colour consists of a hue-wheel involving red ‒ orange ‒ yellow ‒ green ‒ blue ‒ purple in gradations depending on mixture and saturation.
 I also want you to view the word ‘blue’ with extreme caution.

 Put it all aside, the colour spectrum does not belong here, because this idea is the outcome of industrialisation.
 It is not wrong per se, but it skews our ability to look backwards in time.
 In pre-industrial societies terms for colour are the result of their physical environment, and their experience of this, rather than 150 years of science, and therefore they are framed within different conceptual categories with different boundaries.